 Alcohol and water aren’t a good mix so please don’t drink and swim or drive a boat or other motorised craft.
 If you’re on a boat, jet-ski, kayak or paddle board make sure everyone on board has a life jacket.
 On certain lochs, including Loch Lomond, you must have life jackets on board.
 Be considerate to other loch users so everyone can have a good time.

-Roads and car parks can get extremely busy on holiday weekends, especially at popular visitor destinations such as Balloch, Luss and Balmaha.
+Roads and car parks can get extremely busy on sunny days and during holidays, especially at popular visitor destinations such as Balloch, Luss and Balmaha.
 Why not leave the car at home and beat the traffic by using public transport?
 There are trains every half hour from Glasgow to Balloch and the West Highland Line from Glasgow to Oban/Fort William is one of the most scenic in Scotland with several stops in or close to the National Park.

 East Loch Lomond gets particularly busy with cars so why not try using the water bus from Balloch or Luss instead of driving?
 You could also think about trying other quieter areas of the National Park like the beautiful Cowal peninsula which you can get to via the Gourock to Dunoon ferry.
 Leave plenty of time for journeys and make sure you park responsibly in busy areas.

 More info on travel to the National Park can be found here.

 No one wants to see a stunning view spoiled by litter but unfortunately we do see a rise in littering at busy times.
 As well as not looking good, it can also be harmful to people and wildlife.
 There aren’t bins everywhere and where there are bins we have extra collections on at weekends.
 Even with that, bins do fill up fast so if the bin is full don’t leave things beside or on top of bins.
 This is littering and encourages other people to do the same thing.
 Don’t let litter breed litter!
 The best thing to do is carry a bag or container to take all your litter home with you.
 If you can bring it with you, you can take it away!